DragonRidersUnite/book/src/02-player-movement.md

 We check the right side of the screen: if the current player's x position plus their width is greater than `args.grid.w`, then we set the x position to the width of the screen (`args.grid.w`) minus the width of the sprite.
 For example, if we move the sprite so it has the x position of 1284, 4 pixels past the right edge of the screen, we override that change and set it to 1280 minus the player's width.

 It's so important that this happens after checking for input.
-You don't want to change `args.state.player_x` after this check, otherwise the boundary won't be enforced.
+You don't want to change `args.state.player_x` after this check, otherwise, the boundary won't be enforced.
 Order matters with the code we write within `tick`.

 `args.grid.w` is the width of the screen.
 It's always 1280, but we don't want to have that magic number in our code.
 So we use `args.grid.w`.

-Next we check the left side of the screen: if the player's x is less than 0, then we set it to zero.
+Next, we check the left side of the screen: if the player's x is less than 0, then we set it to zero.
 That's a bit similar to the right side, just simpler.

 Then we do the same thing for the top and bottom of the screen by checking the y position.

 ## Extra Credit

 - When you move the dragon horizontally and vertically at the same time, the dragon moves twice as fast.
-How could you make it so the dragon moves at a uniform speed still when that happens?
+How could you make it so the dragon still moves at a uniform speed when that happens?
-- Ruby has a method which ensures that a numeric value is between some bounds, find it and replace our bounds checking code with it.
+- Ruby has a method which ensures that a numeric value is between some bounds, find it and replace our bounds-checking code with it.

 ## What's Next

-In the next chapter we'll make our dragon spit fireballs when we press a key or button.
+In the next chapter, we'll make our dragon spit fireballs when we press a key or button.
 Watch out!